- About the IAYC 2023

 The International Astronomical Youth Camp (IAYC) is a three-week long summer camp aiming to promote knowledge of astronomy and related sciences in a unique international atmosphere.
-It is organised by an international team of students and young scientists, all members of IWA e.V.
+It is run by an international team of students and young scientists and organised by the International Workshop for Astronomy e.V..

 More detailed information about the IAYC in general, participants, the daily schedule and obsvering during the IAYC can be found in the About the IAYC section.
 We strongly recommend all prospective participants read this section as well as this First Info carefully!
 The PDF version of the First Info can be found here.